 I was also facing the very real glass ceiling: I didn't want my boss's job, but there was no other ladder to climb in that organization.
 No matter my talent, quality delivery and speed, I'd never be able to have a promotion or raise.
 I wanted to be reward for the caliber of my skills and person, not for the number of hours I sat at a desk.

-And alongside this professional identity crisis, the Universe placed me at a crossroads: stay at a no-growth career that I loved or move overseas with a partner in a blind leap of faith that I could have both career and personal fulfillment.
+And alongside this professional identity crisis, the Universe placed me at a crossroads: stay at a no-growth career that I loved or move 12 timezones away, in a blind leap of faith that I could have both professional and personal fulfillment.
 I took the blind leap of faith.
-I crashed on the pavement of: nope, you can't have both!
+I crashed on the pavement of: nope, you can't have both (not yet, anyways)!

 Heartache of saying goodbye to passionately talented colleagues, fun loving friends, and the abundance New York City